kbredemeier/elastic_adapter/README.md

 ## Testing and Development

-Although I am using VCR to record an mock the requests there is still an running elasticsearch at `localhost:9200` required because for unknown reason VCR misses to record some context groups.
+I am using [VCR](https://github.com/vcr/vcr) to record the requests to elasticsearch and play them back while testing.
 In some cases it might be necessary to rerecord the requests.
 Because elasticsearch is a little slow and doesn't return documents for a search request that just have been indexed there are some sleep statements in the spec.
 To not slow down the tests those sleep statements are just executed if a `RECORDING` environment variable is set.
 I added a rake task that sets the environment variable deletes the cassetts